 The rule applies to all income and property acquired or earned during the term of marriage.
 The exceptions to this community property rule are property or assets acquired before marriage, inherited property or separately gifted property or assets.
 Separate property remains identifiable to the spouse or individual even during or after marriage.

-One common misconception by divorcing parties is that whoever earned the income is his' or hers property.
+One common misconception by divorcing parties is that whoever earned the income is his or her property.
 That may be true for common law states but not for community property states like Texas and California.

 The Texas Family Code provides that:

 Sec.
 3.001.
 SEPARATE PROPERTY.
 A spouse’s separate property consists of:

 (1) the property owned or claimed by the spouse before marriage;